-How long have physician assistants been providing health care?
+How long have physician associates been providing health care?

 Duke University Medical Center established the first program in 1965.
-Today, there are approximately 85,000 physician assistants eligible to practice.
+Today, there are approximately 85,000 physician associates eligible to practice.

-What is a physician assistant’s scope of practice?
+What is a physician associate’s scope of practice?

 A PA performs many services, including:

 - Performing physical examinations.

 - Ordering and interpreting X-rays and laboratory tests.